milan131087/appsco-api-doc-1/docs/api/authentication/request-token.md

-# Authentication
+# Request token

-To authenticate user should provide username and password
+To use the system user should obtain token.
+Token can be obtained using get request with authentication headers.

 ## Resource URL